AdiCodz/AdiCodz/README.md

 Hey there 👋

-I’m a design-minded software engineer who enjoys building clean, meaningful things.
+I’m a software engineering student aspiring to become a professional engineer, focused on building clean, meaningful projects.

 I focus on problem-solving, writing clear code, and turning ideas into well-structured solutions.
 This repo is a place for small projects, experiments, and things I’m actively working on — all built from scratch.